Does Your Reaction Flavor have a cooling issue in a Large Reactor?

 Editor's note

-This problem illustrates how reactor size and configuration affect cooling time.
-However, cooling time is also influenced by the product composition.
+This problem illustrates how reactor size and configuration affect cooling time, but it also highlights the influence of product composition.
 If cooling a reaction flavor to room temperature takes 5.7 hours in a 1200-gallon reactor—a duration that could be problematic for a meat flavor—what steps can you, as a flavorist, take to shorten the cooling time?

 ⚛️ Reactor Cooling Time Analysis